 Bliny (so-called pancakes or crepes) are a kind of dish which is cooked on different occasions.
-Russians eat them on different times of the day as a desert, snack or even the main course.
-Bliny are served with sour creme, honey, salmon, caviar and many other ingredients.
-Bliny are rather big (the size of the plate),so don't confuse them with small and thick oladyi (another kind of pancakes).
+Russians eat them at different times of the day as a dessert, snack, or even the main course.
+Bliny are served with sour creme, honey, salmon, caviar, and many other ingredients.
+Bliny are rather big (the size of the plate), so don't confuse them with small and thick oladyi (another kind of pancakes).

 Bliny are especially popular on Maslenitsa ( Butterweek – a week before the Lent).
-Blin is a symbol of the sun, which is represented not only in the shape but also in the warmth you feel on the cold day.
+Blinis are a symbol of the sun, which is represented not only in the shape but also in the warmth you feel on a cold day.
 There are millions of recipes of bliny.
 But we would like to offer you one example.

 How to cook bliny?

 60 gram of butter

 1. Mix together 4 egg yolks with 60 g of softened butter.